2023 Deaf in Healthcare Summit for Interpreters logo.

 Dr. Chris Moreland is an academic internal medicine physician and associate residency director at Dell Medical School at UT Austin.
 As a clinician educator and administrator, and as President of AMPHL, he supports and mentors current and future healthcare professionals, and has been highly engaged in interpreter education.
 His publications and presentations address health disparities, workforce diversity, and the education of interpreters as healthcare specialists.

-Colin Hill, MD
+Headshot of Colin Hill, MD.

 Dr. Colin Hill is a radiation oncologist at NYU Langone's Perlmutter Cancer Center.
 He has a clinical and research interest in head and neck and gastrointestinal cancers.
 His clinical and translational research allows him to develop innovative ways to treat cancer, including new ways of delivering stereotactic radiation for pancreatic and liver tumors.
 He also has an interest in diversity, equity, and inclusion research to improve accessibility to healthcare for deaf patients and other patients with disabilities.
 Dr. Hill has published in numerous textbooks and medical journals.
 He also serves on several national committees focused on diversity, equity, and inclusion efforts and is actively involved in the NCI task force for pancreatic cancer.

-Corey Axelrod, MBA
+Headshot of Corey Axelrod, MBA.

 Corey Axelrod is fourth generation Deaf, a passionate social justice advocate and social entrepreneur.
 As founder and CEO of 2axend, he helps organizations deliver user-centric experiences for Deaf and hard of hearing individuals.
 Corey currently serves as a member of the ASTM International F43.06 Subcommittee on Captioning Standards.
 Previously, he served as a member of the Northwest Community Hospital’s Patient and Family Advisory Council and as a three-term president of the Illinois Association of the Deaf.

-Jennifer Vold, CI/CT, NIC: Master
+Headshot of Jennifer Vold, CI/CT, NIC: Master.

 Jennifer Vold has been interpreting since 1997 and mentoring since 2005.
 She holds a bachelor’s degree in English and a master’s degree in TESOL.
 A Maryland native, she currently resides in DC where she primarily works in academia, including lectures and conferences.

-Josephine "Josie" Krueger, MA
+Headshot of Josephine "Josie" Krueger, MA.

 Josephine "Josie" Krueger identifies as a transgender woman.
 Her transition journey started when she was 46 and she has reached most of her goals in her transition.
 She recently completed her MA in Sign Language Education from Gallaudet University.

-Kearnan Welch, DO
+Headshot of Kearnan Welch, DO.

 HE/HIM/HIS